Dynatrace/fastlane-plugin-dynatrace/README.md

 | tempdir                      | (OPTIONAL) Custom temporary directory for the DTXDssClient. **The plugin does not take care of cleaning this directory.**                                                                                         | `true`         |
 | debugMode                    | Enable debug logging.                                                                                                                                                 | false          |

-## App Store Connect Two-Factor-Authentication
-When the plugin is used to download symbols from *App Store Connect* automatically (`downloadDsyms: true`),  valid App Store Connect credentials with access to the dSYM files are required.
-The preferred method of doing so is by setting the `FASTLANE_USER` and `FASTLANE_PASSWORD` environment variables to their respective values.

-Apple started enforcing 2-Factor-Authentication for the *App Store Connect* API in February 2021.
-This [limits the ability to automate the symbol processing](https://github.com/fastlane/fastlane/discussions/17655), because it will most likely involve manual interaction, which is not suitable for CI automation.
-The only workaround at this point in time is to pre-generate a session and cache it in CI.

 ### Fastlane Session
 The full documentation for this can be found on the [fastlane docs](https://docs.fastlane.tools/best-practices/continuous-integration/#two-step-or-two-factor-auth